dotnet/docs/docs/core/extensions/windows-service.md

 ## Delete the Windows Service

 To delete the Windows Service, use the native Windows Service Control Manager's (sc.exe) delete command.
-Open PowerShell as an Administrator.
+Run PowerShell as an Administrator.

 > [!IMPORTANT]
 > If the service is not in the **Stopped** state, it will not be immediately deleted.
 Ensure that the service is stopped before issuing the delete command.